frankrutz/winhat/README.md

 # winhat
-A cloud native RHEL development farm on openShift
+A cloud native RHEL devtop farm

-Example setup for C++/git/eclipse/mssql/X11
+Example setup for C++/git/eclipse/mssql/VNC

-winhat is a container setup for running a red hat enterprise linux (RHEL) development desktop farm on openShift.
+winhat is a container setup for running a red hat enterprise linux (RHEL) development desktop farm.
-The desktop is accessed using X11, in our example from a Windows 10 client.
+The desktop is accessed using VNC, in our example from a Windows 10 client.
 The setup includes running a local copy of Microsoft MSSQL DB in a linux container.

 Motivation: